Hassanstarr/hypersoft-lab/README.md

 # Hyper Soft Lab

+This project is proprietary software owned by **Muhammad Hassan**.
+It is hosted publicly on GitHub for deployment purposes only.
+Unauthorized use, copying, or modification of this software is strictly prohibited and may result in legal action.

 Welcome to the official website of **Hyper Soft Lab**!
 This site serves as a hub for the research, publications, and people associated with the lab, focusing on advanced topics in decision-making, machine learning, and diagnostic systems.

 Visit Website: [Hypersoft Lab](https://www.hypersoftlab.com)